Having resigned from Sinclair Radionics in 1979, Clive Sinclair concentrated on a new computer project at his Science of Cambridge company.

 Another issue was that the main RAM was used to store the screen display, with the result that the available screen size would gradually decrease as the size of a program increased - with 1KB RAM, running a 990 byte program would result in only one row of characters being visible on the screen!

 There was no colour or sound support, limited (1K) memory and a built in BASIC which only supported whole numbers.
-The single key-press generation of entire BASIC keywords was advertised as being to designed to increase entry speed and reduce syntax errors, but in reality was implemented to save on memory with only 1K of RAM fitted.

-All was housed in a cheap, slim, vacuum formed white plastic case, held together with small plastic studs and was powered by a power supply which wasn't always white to match the case!
+The issue 1 machines were housed in a cheap, slim, vacuum formed white plastic case, held together with small plastic studs and was powered by a power supply which wasn't always white to match the case!

 Costing just £99.99 (£79.99 in kit form) it met its price point and in 1980 the ZX80 was launched, named after its processor and year of introduction.
 It sold over 100,000 units in its life time, introducing many people to the computer world who could not afford the more expensive (and more capable) systems out there at the time.
 Its launch set the scene for the whole budget UK home computer market.